 Marty Cordes is Co-Founder of the Cordes Foundation, which she created with her husband, Ron, in 2006.
-She directs the Foundation’s work towards its mission to globally elevate the role of women, including initiatives in education, human rights and job training.
-Marty also serves on the board of Nest, an organization focused on the social and economic advancement of global artisans and homeworkers through supply chain transparency and sustainable business development.
+She directs the Foundation’s philanthropic and gender-lens investing work advancing economic opportunities for women.
+In addition, Marty serves on the board of Nest, an organization building a new handworker economy that connects global craftspeople, brands, and consumers in a circular value chain.
 Previously, Marty enjoyed a career in the banking industry and served in several volunteer leadership capacities with social service organizations in the San Francisco Bay Area.
 Her former board roles include Freedom from Hunger, Grameen PrimaCare and Ripple Effect Images.

 Steph Cordes is Vice Chair of the Cordes Foundation, working to advance the Foundation’s ethical fashion and sustainable supply chain initiatives.
 Prior to joining the Foundation, Steph held positions at Conde Nast and luxury fashion brands Alberta Ferretti and Maiyet.
-Passionate about the intersection of fashion and philanthropy, she serves on the Board of Directors for Indego Africa, an innovative social enterprise that lifts artisans and their families out of poverty, and the Advisory Board for Soko, a Kenyan-based ethical jewelry brand, and Remake, an advocacy group committed to building the conscious consumer movement.
+Passionate about the intersection of fashion and philanthropy, she serves on the board of directors for Indego Africa, a non-profit dedicated to lifting artisan women and their families out of poverty, and advisory boards of Soko, a Kenyan-based ethical jewelry brand, and Remake, an advocacy group committed to building the conscious consumer movement.
 As an active member of Nexus, Steph co-chairs the Nexus Ethical Fashion Lab and serves on the Nexus Impact Investing Steering Committee.
 She is a Milken Institute Young Leader, StartingBloc Fellow and Hive Global Leader.